Right to Work Check: Employer Compliance Guide

 If you have a question about any aspect of Right to Work checks and avoiding Home Office penalties, or for information about support with your Right to Work services, including e-learning, training, mock audits and consultancy, contact us.

-Section M: Right to Work Check FAQs
+Section K: Right to Work Check FAQs

-What are right to work checks?
+What are Right to Work checks?

-Are right to work checks mandatory?
+Are Right to Work checks mandatory?

-Who needs to undergo a Right to Work Check?
+Who needs to undergo a Right to Work check?

-How has Brexit affected Right to Work Checks for EU citizens?
+How has Brexit affected Right to Work checks for EU citizens?

-What is the difference between manual, digital, and online Right to Work Checks?
+What is the difference between manual, digital and online Right to Work checks?

 What is the Home Office Employer Checking Service?